Richard Riordan: Early life, education, and career

-Riordan was born in Flushing, Queens, to an Irish-American family, the son of Geraldine (Doyle) and William O. Riordan.
+Riordan was born on May 1, 1930, in Flushing, Queens, to an Irish-American family, the son of Geraldine (Doyle) and William O. Riordan.
 He was the youngest of their nine children.
 After growing up in New Rochelle, New York, he first enrolled at Santa Clara University on a football scholarship, but transferred to Princeton University, where he graduated in 1952 with an A.B. in philosophy.
 His senior thesis was titled "A Study of the Thomistic Faculty Psychology."
 He then served in the U.S. Army as a first lieutenant during the Korean War.
 After leaving the military, he earned a J.D. from The University of Michigan Law School in 1956.

 That year, he moved to Los Angeles, joining the downtown law firm of O'Melveny & Myers.
 In 1959, he left to become a partner of Nossaman LLP.
 In 1975, he was a founding partner of the law firm Riordan & McKinzie, which merged with Bingham McCutchen in 2003.

 Riordan began investing in the 1950s with an $80,000 inheritance from his father, which he eventually grew into a multimillion dollar fortune.
 In 1982, he was a founder of the private equity firm Riordan, Lewis & Haden.
 As a philanthropist, he founded the Riordan Foundation, a charity for expanding childhood literacy.